JoeMurray/civihr/doc/INSTALL.md

 ## Pre-requisites

-CiviCRM 4.5
+CiviCRM 4.5 (for CiviHR 1.3 - 1.5)

-> NOTE: CiviHR includes some significant changes to the nomal CiviCRM
+> NOTE: CiviHR includes some significant changes to the normal CiviCRM
 > user-experience.
 As with any significant change or addition, CiviHR
 > should be evaluated on a test/staging site before installing on a
 > live/production site.